 This course is designed to help the student understand biology in greater detail.
 AP Biology follows a national curriculum designed to help the student pass the national AP Biology exam offered in spring semester.
 Students that volunteer to take the test and pass it may earn college credit and a boost in their high school grade point.
 AP Biology includes topics in cell biology, origins of life, genetics, DNA lab work, evolution, classification systems and relationships between living things and their environments.
 Students will learn to connect these ideas to each other within the course framework, so they gain a solid foundation for understanding biology.
 Students are provided time to engage in inquiry driven lab investigations that reflect the central themes of the four big ideas.
 The laboratory is integrated throughout the course for a minimum of 25% of instructional time.
 The course is designed in order to fully immerse students in best practice of inquiry developed lab investigations.
 This involves students developing their own lab designs, recording their own unique data, and communicating their results to their investigations.
-The curriculum is aligned to that recommended by the College Board to potentially earn college credit.
+The curriculum is aligned to that recommended by the College Board, and students are expected to take the AP Exam offered by the College Board to potentially earn college credit.
 Summer work may be required.

 This course has been approved to meet the MMC senior year math-related credit requirement.

-7221/7222 AP CHEMISTRY I / II
+7221/7222 AP CHEMISTRY I / II Gr 11-12 0.5/0.5 credit